-BIOL 250 and CHEM 200 or 201
+BIOL 250 and CHEM 200 or 201; minimum average grade of C in prerequisite course(s)

-BIOL 331 - Mammology
+BIOL 331 - Mammology / Lab

-This course is offered as part of the Pymatuning Laboratory in conjunction with the University of Pittsburgh.
-For more information, please contact the Biology department, 724-738-2023.
+This field course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+For more information, please contact the Biology Department, 724-738-2023.